dmontecino/SMARTeR/README.md

 ```

-and I get something like this:
+The output is something like this:

 ```
 $`WCS Chile - Patrol Monitoring 1.0 [SMART]`